Getting Older Sucks

 One of the biggest challenges in your 40s is consistency.
 You’re probably enjoying more meals out, more holidays, and more social events than you did in your 20s – and you shouldn’t have to give that up.

 Yes, you deserve to enjoy your life.
-But if you are constantly dissatisfied with your body, you’re not truly happy either.
+But if you are constantly dissatisfied with your body, your energy, or your health, you’re not truly happy either.

 So there is a balance to be found.
 You don’t have to give up wine or your social life – but you need some strategies and accountability to keep yourself on track with your nutrition as well.
 (Note: If you consume alcohol most days, you will likely need to change that habit to get results.)